Advanced Medium Combat Aircraft: Safran–GTRE engine co-development

+On 16 February 2026, while reviewing the progress of various projects at GTRE, the defence minister announced that the National Aero Engine Mission has been initiated to develop a 120 kN-class indigenous fighter jet engine with France.
+Meanwhile, a joint study for the same is also being conducted between GTRE and the United Kingdom.
+On 3 August, the Hindustan Times reported that the Safran–GTRE joint venture has been documented as a proposal and was sent to the Cabinet Committee on Security (CCS) which is expected to clear the same by 15 August.

+General Electric F414

+On 18 November 2023, the then DRDO chairman, Dr. Samir V. Kamat, announced that the United States had provided the necessary permits, allowing GE Aerospace and HAL to jointly produce the General Electric F414 engine in India for HAL Tejas Mark 2 and for the first two squadrons of AMCA.
+The commercial negotiations to acquire the F414 engines for the prototypes of AMCA are underway as of June 2026.

 Design

 Overview

 The AMCA is a twin-engine, stealth supersonic multi-role fighter jet designed for the IAF.
 The AMCA would be the first fifth generation fighter jet to enter service with the Indian Air Force.

 The AMCA is designed with shoulder mounted diamond shaped trapezoidal wings, a profile with substantial area-ruling to reduce drag at transonic speeds, and a stabilator V-tail with large fuselage mounted tail-wing.
 Flight control surfaces include leading and trailing-edge flaps, ailerons, rudders on the canted vertical stabilizers, and all-moving tailplanes; these surfaces also serve as air brakes.
 The cockpit features a single seat configuration which is placed high, near the air intakes and wings of the aircraft to provide good visibility to the pilot with a single bubble canopy.
 A leading-edge root extension, which is a small fillet, is situated on the front section of the intake and wings of the aircraft.
 It has a typically roughly rectangular shape, running forward from the leading edge of the wing root to a point along the fuselage.
 The aircraft features a tricycle landing gear configuration.
 The weapons bay is placed on the underside of the fuselage between the nose and main landing gear.
 The AMCA is designed to produce a very small radar cross-section, to accomplish this it features "S-shaped" air-intakes to reduce radar exposure to the fan blade which increases stealth, uses an internal weapons bay and features the use of composites and other materials.